 O'Brien tells us that we can't generalize about war any more than we can generalize about peace.
 It's hell, but it's other things besides that.
 Battles are grotesque, but also beautiful; napalm is devastating, but also astonishing.
 And after a battle, you feel immensely, wonderfully alive.

 There's no clarity in war.
 Which means that no war story is ever completely true.

-Sometimes, in a true war story there's not even a point.
+Sometimes in a true war story there's not even a point.

-OK, brace yourselves, because O'Brien's about to really screw with your heads:
+Okay, brace yourselves, because O'Brien's about to really screw with your heads:

-He says that when he reads this story, sometimes a woman will come up to him and say she liked it, because of the poor baby buffalo and oh how horrible, he missed his friend, and Tim should really just try to put it behind him.
+He says that when he reads this story, sometimes a woman will come up to him and say she liked it, because of the poor baby buffalo and oh how horrible, he missed his friend, and O'Brien should really just try to put it behind him.

-Tim thinks that she's an idiot, because she's missed the point.
+O'Brien thinks that she's an idiot, because she's missed the point.
 It's not a war story, it's a love story.

-So he retells the tale, taking out Rat and Curt and the buffalo and the setting and everything, because it's all made up.
+So he retells the tale, taking out Rat and Lemon and the buffalo and the setting and everything, because it's all made up.
 And that really it happened in a totally different place and it happened to some guy named Stink Harris.

-Tim says that you can tell a true war story if you just keep on telling it.
+O'Brien says that you can tell a true war story if you just keep on telling it.